jrcichra/gophidgets/README.md

 Golang bindings for the Phidgets C library

-# Release Notes
+# Changelog

+- 2025/02/10 - Changed `GetSonarReflections()` to only return `distance` and `amplitude` slices.
+The count is not required as Go makes it simple to determine.
+A check was added to validate the lengths are the same.
-- 11/24/2022 - VoltageInput and VoltageInputRatio `GetValue()` always called `getVoltage()`, not `getSensorValue()`.
+- 2022/11/24 - VoltageInput and VoltageInputRatio `GetValue()` always called `getVoltage()`, not `getSensorValue()`.
 I broke out the functions to match the Phidget's library names since `VoltageInput` and `VoltageRatioInput` are used in different ways based on the hardware.

 ## Install